deluminor/bit-chain/README.md

 - **Income and expense categorization** with hierarchical structure
 - **Budget planning** with templates and automatic creation
 - **Financial goals** with progress tracking
-- **Multi-currency support** with UAH and other currencies
+- **Multi-currency support** with flexible base currency selection and real-time FX conversions
-- **Monobank integration** with opt-in account selection and transaction sync
+- **Monobank integration** with opt-in account selection and automated transaction sync

+### 📱 **Mobile Native Application**

+- **Cross-platform mobile app** built with React Native and Expo
+- **Sleek dark-themed dashboard** featuring a dynamic "Market Trend" SVG history chart starting from user's origin
+- **Fast, unified synchronization** for Monobank and backend data in a single swipe (pull-to-refresh)
+- **Secure Authentication** using custom JWE session management and ROPG flows
+- **Quick Actions** for instant on-the-go finance management

 ### 📈 **Analytics & Visualization**